ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 PR.EC.5.d

-Local beekeepers are given 48 hours’ notice (unless otherwise agreed) of the intention to apply a PPP that is hazardous to bees, via direct contact/BeeConnected/equivalent.
+Local beekeepers are given at least 48 hours' notice of the intention to apply a PPP that is hazardous to bees, via direct contact, BeeConnected or an equivalent tool.

 PR.EC.5.e

-Care is taken when applying near hedgerows, woodlands, wetlands, private homes or public places e.g. schools, parks, playground.
+Care is taken when applying near hedgerows, woodlands, wetlands, private homes or public places e.g. schools, parks, playgrounds.

 PR.EC.6 Key